Enabling .htaccess on Apache in Windows

 5. Restart Apache: Restart the Apache server for the changes to take effect.

-Note: You can do this through the XAMPP control panel.
+Note: You can also do this through the XAMPP control panel.

 6. Create .htaccess file: Create a new file in your website's root directory called .htaccess and add your rewrite rules to this file.